BlueAcornInc/aio-commerce-bazaarvoice/README.md

 Once the App Builder application is deployed and its settings are configured in the Adobe Commerce backend, your Adobe Commerce frontend (or any other client-side application) can consume the Bazaarvoice configuration and credentials through the App Builder API endpoint.

+**Adobe Commerce Storefont and Edge Delivery Services Blocks**

+Refer to the [blocks setup instructions](./blocks/README.md) to set this up in Adobe Commerce Storefront and Edge Delivery Services.

 **Example Frontend API Call (Conceptual):**

 Your frontend application will make an AJAX or Fetch request to the App Builder endpoint exposed by this extension.
 The specific URL will be available in your Adobe Developer Console for the deployed action.